UofL Garden Commons: Eating healthier and being self-sustainable on campus (The Louisville Cardinal, March 8, 2019)

 Garden Commons Grows (UofL News, June 27, 2011)

-- The Garden Commons is moving from its original home next to the Cultural Center in 2020 due to the construction of a new residence hall on the site.
+- In 2020, the Garden Commons moved from its original home next to the Cultural Center due to the construction of a new residence hall on the site.
 The new location is adjacent to the Biology Department's , at the southwest corner of Strickler Hall.

-- The Garden Commons is open to participation throughout the year from students, staff, faculty, and community members.
+- The Garden Commons is a community space open throughout the year to participation from all students, staff, faculty, and community members.
 Those who help out in the garden are welcome to enjoy the fruits of our labor via you-pick.
 Please don't horde the harvest.

 - You need not wait for an invitation to get involved, but please join us as we gather regularly throughout the year for group workdays and a series of practical, hands-on workshops about how to manage different aspects of a chemical-free garden and greenhouse..
 Learn more and get involved by joining us on Facebook or